 When you're eager to make the leap from renter to homeowner, you might see tens of thousands of reasons why you can't do it.
 Namely, tens of thousands of dollars in cash you're expected to have.

 The down payment, requiring you to pay as much as 20% of the cost of the home upfront, is often the biggest hurdle for first-time homebuyers.
-But if you're worried about saving up for a down payment, you're in luck!
+But if you're worried about saving up down payment money, you're in luck.

 There are numerous options for closing the financial gap and getting yourself into a house sooner than you think.

 USDA loans accept lower credit scores than conventional loans and come with fixed interest rates, so your mortgage payment will never increase.
 These loans never require a down payment.

 This U.S. Department of Agriculture program requires that the home be in a rural area.
 But you get a lot of leeway on the definition of "rural" — many suburban areas count, too.

 2. FHA, Fannie Mae and Freddie Mac mortgages